 You can use the Convolution filter to create your own special effects and apply them to your image.
-You can save your settings as a preset for future use.

 To Create a Custom Effect Filter:

 You can also access the Special Effects menu from the Filter drop-down menu or Filter toolbar.